 There is a growing gap in speaker quality when you compare equivalent models.
 The Nest Mini doesn’t sound as good as a 5th gen Echo Dot, for instance, and the 4th gen Echo gets louder than a Nest Audio.
 There’s no Google equivalent at all for the high-end Echo Studio.
 Even so, we still love the Nest Audio, and if you want to fill your whole home with music, both platforms allow you to group speakers and/or create stereo pairs.

 A problem both ecosystems still suffer from is sometimes being unable to hear keywords when playing media.
 This is a difficult issue to solve, and both Amazon and Google have made continual efforts to improve.
 You can usually make yourself understood by getting closer to a speaker and/or shouting.

 Nest Hubs not only have Netflix, YouTube, and other apps, but support for any mobile app with Google Cast.

 Both Google Nest and Amazon Echo have non-streaming entertainment options like games, jokes, and singing songs.
 Most of the games aren’t anything to write home about, mind, and the jokes and songs are just meant for quick fun.
 You can safely ignore these when shopping.

 More critical for some people will be video support on smart displays.
-Echo Shows come with a small selection of pre-installed apps, such as Netflix and Prime Video.
-If you want to watch something like YouTube, you’ll have to do it through a web browser unless you have an Echo Show 15, which supports native Fire TV software.
+Echo Shows come with a small selection of pre-installed apps such as Netflix and Prime Video.
+If you want to watch something like YouTube, you’ll normally have to do it through a web browser unless you have an Echo Show 15, which supports native Fire TV software.
 Nest Hubs not only have a bunch of pre-installed apps, YouTube among them, but support for any mobile app with Google Cast, which is a massive collection at this point.